s-r-e-e-r-a-j/ZipRarHunter/README.md

 - Cracking RAR4 archives using multithreaded brute-force attacks *(Also supports RAR5 if the paid version of UnRAR is installed)*

+- Improve cracking speed by specifying the number of threads with `--threads` option (default is 4)

 - Efficient memory usage by reading wordlists line-by-line (streaming)

 - Automatic detection of ZIP encryption methods